kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-consumer/README.md

 4. The consumed messages will be printed in the terminal.

+   The sample also exposes the following endpoints:
+   * GET http://localhost:8080/v1/consume - Last five messages consumed

-To shut down the example simply stop the processes in the foreground.
+To shut down the example simply stop the processes in the foreground and all Docker containers started for this example.

 ## Tutorial